AmandaAGF/Glia_Subcell_2023/README.md

 R files for the preparation of the larval and adult Drosophila optic lobe glial datasets.

+R files for the preparation of all figures.

 Table of TFs used.

 The final larva, adult and integrated datasets can be found in this Google Docs folder: [To me added after acceptance of paper]